 Your appeal must be made in writing.
 Simply mail or fax us a letter indicating what it is you would like to appeal, along with any documents that support your appeal, such as a copy of a bill you are receiving, medical records, or pictures of your injury.

-Generations Advantage members can mail or fax appeal requests to us at:
+Generations Advantage members can mail or fax appeal requests for medical services and benefits (Part C) to us at:

 Martin’s Point Generations Advantage, Appeals